 Sometimes this is not the direct fault of the buyer or the seller.
 Often Legal and Accounting support can hold up the process either through delays in supplying information or by requesting a great level of detail.
 Finally, some buyers prefer to complete at the end of specific quarters or after yearly accounts are published, so this can also hinder completion.

 So, for you, demanding a deadline, or giving impracticably short timelines in regards to when a deal can be finalised may frustrate the buyer.
 It can also cause concern as you may be perceived to be hurrying the process.
-The acquirer may be given the impression that the business has underlying issues that you, as the owner, is trying to detach from as soon as possible.
+The acquirer may be given the impression that you are trying to detach quickly because the business has underlying concerns.

 A patient approach is most likely to result in a successful sale, and one that is at the agreed valuation.

-We have significant experience in business sales, with the ability to ensure maximum value and terms for you, should you be considering the sale of your business.
+Our team has significant experience in business sales, with the ability to ensure maximum value and terms for you.
+Best of all, we offer free, impartial advice should you be considering the sale of your business.

 Explore the options available to you, improve your chances of successful sale.